-The change most likely to affect all applications is the need to now demonstrate that an applicant requires a level of long-term personal care which they are unable to get in their home country, either due to cost or availability.
-This makes it impossible for the parents, grandparents or other adult dependent relatives of British citizens and those present and settled in the UK to join their family in the UK.
+Applicants need to demonstrate that they require a level of long-term personal care that they are unable to get in their home country, either due to cost or availability.
+This makes it impossible for the parents, grandparents or other adult dependent relatives of British citizens and those present and settled in the UK to join their family here.

 What do the rules say?